 The Code for America Community Fellowship in Santa Monica focused on improving the affordable housing application process.
-From day one, it was clear to me it was a Service Design issue, that would not necessarily be ‘fixed’ by adding a technological product.
+From day one, it was clear that this was a Service Design issue, that might not necessarily be ‘fixed’ by making a technological product.

-From discovery to design, I conducted research and interviews, prototyped and tested
+From discovery to design, I led and conducted research and interviews, prototyped and tested, and developed solutions

 The issues are twofold:

 1. Affordable housing application process with the City of Santa Monica’s Housing Authority is complex, not easy to understand, heavily reliant on an intense verification process, lacking education and human resources, as well as bogged down by an inundation of ineligible applications from those who don’t meet Section 8 eligibility requirements in the first place.

 2. The community doesn’t know what the Housing Authority does, how Section 8 operates and who is eligible to apply, that there are other assistance programs beyond Section 8, and how to find information about ‘affordable housing’ in the city.
 They learn everything from their community, so rumors and incorrect information are continuously circulating.
 Lastly, the city website is not user-friendly, doesn’t have easy to find, clear information, but it’s the only resource available to the community.